Mifa celebrates its 50th anniversary! Read more >

 Important properties of aerospace aluminium alloys

-Whether you are looking for an alloy that is highly corrosion resistant or that has the best weldability, the right choice of alloy is closely related to the end product.
-It is therefore important to know what properties the various alloys have.
+Whether you value corrosion resistance or weldability, the right alloy is important for the final product.
+So, although Mifa offers aerospace grade aluminium, it is still important to know what properties the various alloys have.
 Alloys differ in various factors such as:

 • Heat resistance